excursion-pack-updater/.github/profile/README.md

 # Excursion Pack Updater
-A self-hosted platform for distributing self-updating Minecraft modpacks, using git and [MultiMC](https://multimc.org/).
+A self-hosted platform for distributing auto-updating Minecraft modpacks, using git and [MultiMC](https://multimc.org/).

 ## For Users
 These repositories are only of interest for those hosting modpacks.
 See the "`howto`" link at your pack provider's EPU instance for instructions on how to set up MultiMC and install modpacks powered by EPU.